 Route and terminate fibers per your application requirements and local practice.
 Clearfield offers optional fiber distribution systems, including a 24-position distribution panel or a distribution cassette holder with up to six 12-position cassettes.
 Adapters are available with SC, FC, LC, or ST connector options.
-See Installing a Fiber Distribution Panel (on page 115) or Installing a Fiber Distribution Cassette Holder (on page 116) for installation instructions.
+See Installing a Fiber Distribution Panel or Installing a Fiber Distribution Cassette Holder for installation instructions.